ga-wdi-boston/rails-activerecord-one-to-many/README.md

 end
 ```

-The 'resources' method will automatically generate all the routes we've creating individually. *Much better.*
+The 'resources' method will automatically generate all the routes we've been creating individually. *Much better.*

 **In another terminal run rake routes again and compare the routes.**